Yunxiang-Li/Unity3D_Tower-Defense-Game-Demo/README.md

 ## Background

-In this game demo, there will be enemies(rams) spawned from the enemy(left) side's castle gate and heading to the player(right) side's castle gate.
-Each enemy's path will be calculated again if its current path is not the best one.
-We players can place towers(ballista) to shoot and kill each enemy with left click.
+In this tower defense game demo, there will be enemies(rams) spawned from the enemy(left) side's castle gate and head towards the player(right) side's castle gate.
+Each enemy's movement will follow a certain path and the path will be calculated again if it is not the best one.
+We players can place towers(ballista) to shoot and kill each enemy with left mouse click.

-For each tower, we need certain gold to place and we can only place towers on green tiles except castle area.
-If an enemy is destroyed by towers, we will gain reward gold, if an enemy reaches the player's castle gate, we will lose punish gold.
-When gold is less than or equal to 0 then players lose.
+For each tower, we need certain golds to place and we can only place towers on green tiles except castle area.
+If an enemy is destroyed by towers, we will gain certain reward golds, if an enemy reaches the player's castle gate, we will lose certain punish golds.
+When gold amount is less than or equal to 0 then players lose.
 Additionally, if our placement of a tower will block the path, then that tower cannot be placed down.

-I use object pool to manager each enemy's instantiation.
+I use object pool to manage each enemy's instantiation.
 For path finding, I use BFS(Breadth-First Search) approach.

 ## Exhibition